microsoft/startstopv2-deployments/README.md

 4d) Click add allowlist to whitelist these.

 <img src ="images/sasweb%203.JPG" width = " 640" height= "480" >

-# Deployment steps
-1) The following URL's must be whitelisted: https://github.com/microsoft/startstopv2 and https://github.com/.
-Follow the above steps on how-to whitelist the urls.
-2) Due to Subscription level role assignment a SAW Device must be used to elevate just in time privileges to start deployment.
-3) Role Assignment for Azure Functions managed identity must be added at the subscription level on the secondary subscriptions.

 # Auto Upgrade